raciacd/data_exploration_hcc/README.md

 ## Dependencies

-The project requires the following Python libraries:
+The project requires the following Python libraries, all of which are included in the ANACONDA package:
 - `pandas`
 - `numpy`
 - `scikit-learn`
 - `matplotlib`
 - `seaborn`

+You can install the ANACONDA package at [Anaconda Download page](https://www.anaconda.com/products/distribution) and the appropriate installer for your operating system.

-You can install the dependencies using `pip`:
+You can also install the dependencies using `pip`:

 ```bash
 pip install pandas numpy scikit-learn matplotlib seaborn